BAP Council Member Details

 - Have you, in the past three years, acted as a consultant to any company with an interest in psychopharmacology?

-- Dr Stokes attended an advisory board on the treatment of depression hosted by Liva Nova
+- Dr Stokes attended an advisory board on Mental Health policy hosted by Allergan.

 - Have you, in the past three years, acted as an expert witness, either friendly or hostile, to any company with an interest in psychopharmacology?